Refugee Heritage - Alessandro Petti - The Architecture of Exile IV. B

 February 2017

-In Seeking Locations in Palestine for the Film “The Gospel According to Matthew” (1965), Pier Paolo Pasolini discovers that Palestine was not the majestic biblical landscape he had in mind, but rather “four barren hillsides, an arid and abandoned landscape, burnt by the sun.”1 He remarks that local inhabitants cannot be used for extras because of their “savage faces,” and exclaims that “Christ’s preaching had not been heard here, not even from afar.”
-The priest who accompanied Pasolini in his journey, comforting him, wondered if at “the time of Christ the Galilee was different; that Palestine, prior to the Arab invasions was a bit more florid, richer.”
+While seeking locations in Palestine for the film The Gospel According to Matthew (1965), Pier Paolo Pasolini discovered that Palestine was not the majestic biblical landscape he had in mind, but rather “four barren hillsides, an arid and abandoned landscape, burnt by the sun.”1 He remarked that local inhabitants could not be used for extras because of their “savage faces,” and exclaimed that “Christ’s preaching had not been heard here, not even from afar.”
+The priest who accompanied Pasolini on his journey, comforting him, wondered if at “the time of Christ the Galilee was different; that Palestine, prior to the Arab invasions, was a bit more florid, richer.”

-In 2010, the Italian photographer Luca Capuano was commissioned by UNESCO to document the forty-four sites inscribed on the World Heritage list located in Italy.
-In 2016 we commissioned Capuano to document Dheisheh Refugee Camp—a Palestinian refugee camp located just south of Bethlehem in the West Bank—as a World Heritage Site with the same respect, care, and search for monumentality used when photographing historical centers like Venice, Rome, or Mantua.
+In 2010, the Italian photographer Luca Capuano was commissioned by UNESCO to document the forty-four sites inscribed on the World Heritage list in Italy.
+In 2016, we commissioned Capuano to document Dheisheh Refugee Camp—a Palestinian refugee camp located just south of Bethlehem in the West Bank—as a World Heritage Site, with the same respect, care, and search for monumentality used when photographing historical centers like Venice, Rome, or Mantua.
 Contemporary notions of heritage and conservation have been appropriated by institutions of great power, which are too often oriented towards cultural expropriation.
 Contrary to this, we seek to deploy the potential for heritage as an agent of political transformation.

 Photo: Luca Capuano with Carlo Favero